Customer Acquisition Cost (CAC): The Metric Every Growth Business Needs to Track

 This makes it possible for CAC to be higher than the initial spend of the customer.

-CAC Payback Time = CAC / Monthly Revenue
+CAC Payback Time = CAC / Monthly Contribution

-To calculate CAC payback time, divide the CAC by the monthly revenue figure.
+To calculate CAC payback time, divide the CAC by the monthly contribution figure.

-In our example above, MySaaS-co’s average customer annual revenue is £1200 so monthly revenue £100
+In our example above, MySaaS-co’s average customer contribution is £43

-This is an important number = it’s only in month 5 that the customer has paid back the cost of acquisition.
-And that’s without any additional cost to serve the customer.
+This is an important number: in our example, it’s over a year before the customer has paid back the cost of acquisition.